 Scott also represents high level executives in connection with reviewing, negotiating and preparing employment contracts.

 Scott's client base is made up of companies ranging from small family-owned operations to internationally prominent organizations.
 As the son of a solo practitioner engaged in the practice of law for more than 40 years, Scott grew up with the law.
 Despite the fact that he is a partner in a major New Jersey law firm, his practice is guided by the principles he learned making his first "court appearance" as a six year old tagging along with his father to a municipal court appearance.
 This background and dedication has helped to engender client loyalty as Scott advocates for his clients' interests in all matters as if he and his clients are part of one team.

-Included in the 2017 Chambers USA: America’s Leading Lawyers for Business Client’s Guides for Labor and Employment Law, market sources assert that “he is very good - he knows what he’s doing.”
+Included in Chambers USA: America’s Leading Lawyers for Business Client’s Guides for Labor and Employment Law since 2017, market sources assert that “he is very good - he knows what he’s doing.”
 In earlier Chambers editions, he is described as “very talented” and noted for his “intelligence, practical experience and knowledge” across the full spectrum of contentious employment matters.”
 Scott is “clearly respected as ‘the rare attorney who will give objective advice, and can express firm opinions.’”
 He is “sure to be Riker’s big star.”
 Thomson Reuters has included Scott on the New Jersey "Super Lawyers" list for Employment Law since 2006.
 Best Lawyers in America®, a peer review of U.S. lawyers, has included Scott on its Best Lawyers list in the fields of Employment Law and Employment Litigation since 2007.
 See Awards and Honors Methodology.
 See Awards and Honors Methodology.